TheNewThinkTank/fitness-tracker/README.md

 ### Similar projects
-If you liked this fitness tracker then you might also be interested in the [Dojo](https://gitlab.com/sports-tracking/dojo) martial arts project which can be found on Gitlab and is a Rust & TypeScript based general purpose martial arts desktop application
+If you liked this fitness tracker then you might also be interested in the [Dojo](https://gitlab.com/sports-tracking/dojo) martial arts project which can be found on GitLab and is a Rust & TypeScript based general purpose martial arts desktop application

 <!--
 ## Upcoming features